-The baffle operating mode is controlled by the stainless steel rod that protrudes through the fascia panel to the top left of the stove beneath the top plate.
-The rod can be operated when hot only by using the stove gloves supplied with the appliance.
+8.2.1 The baffle mode is controlled by the stainless steel rod that protrudes through the fascia panel to the top left of the stove beneath the top plate.
+The rod can be operated when hot only by using the stainless steel multi-tool and stove gloves supplied with the stove.

-- A) Sliding the operating rod across to the IGN or OPEN position allows the baffle flap to

-remain in the open position regardless of the
+A) Sliding the operating rod across to the IGN position allows the baffle flap to remain in the open position

-door position, thereby allowing hot products

-of combustion straight into the flue pipe

-during ignition.
-This heats up the flue quicker

-to generate draught sooner and enables

-lower emissions to be produced during a

-shorter ignition phase.
+(regardless of the door position) thereby allowing products of combustion straight into the flue pipe during ignition.
+This heats up the flue quicker to generate draught sooner and enables lower emissions to be produced during a shorter ignition phase.

 - B) Sliding the operating rod to the closed position and depressing it firmly inwards and downwards into the slot until it latches fully into the CLOSED position allows the baffle flap to remain in the closed position permanently during all operation.
-This is useful where flue draw is very good even when the flue is cold.

-C) Sliding the operating rod across into the AUTO slot position where the rod will be depressed by the door as it closes causes the baffle flap to open when the door is open and closes it when the door is closed.
+This is useful where flue draw is very good even when the flue is cold. - C) Sliding the operating rod across into the AUTO slot position where the rod will be depressed by the door as it closes causes the baffle flap to open when the door is open and closes it when the door is closed.